2026 Doctoral Hooding Ceremony | May 18 | 2:30 p.m.

-The 2024 Doctoral Hooding Ceremony will take place on Monday, May 20, 2024 at 3 p.m. in Shriver Hall on Homewood Campus.
-The event will run for about an hour, with a reception to follow.
-Parents and guests are welcome, and tickets are not required.
-More information will be provided in the coming months.
+The 2026 Doctoral Hooding Ceremony will take place on Monday, May 18, 2026 at 2:30 p.m. in Shriver Hall on the Homewood campus.
+The event will run for approximately 90 minutes, with a reception to follow.
+Guests are welcome, and tickets are not required.

 Reception: Wyman Quad, directly following ceremony